tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 Do you wish to build TensorFlow with GPU support? [y/N] y GPU support will be enabled for TensorFlow

+Please specify which gcc nvcc should use as the host compiler.
+[Default is /usr/bin/gcc]: /usr/bin/gcc-4.9

 Please specify the Cuda SDK version you want to use, e.g. 7.0.
 [Leave empty to use system default]: 7.5